 - Gortadroma Civic Amenity site open to the public on Wednesdays only (regular hours of 9am to 3pm (closed for lunch 1pm - 1.30pm).

-- Dog Pound operating on appointment only basis.
+- Dog Shelter operating on appointment only basis.

-- Libraries are open to members at the following locations: Dooradoyle, Watch House Cross, Kilmallock, Newcastle West and Adare.
-Opening Hours are 10am - 1pm and 2pm - 4 pm, Tuesday to Friday.
-Click here for more.
+- Libraries are open to members at the following locations: Dooradoyle, Watch House Cross, Kilmallock, Newcastle West, Roxboro and Adare.
+Opening hours vary in these branches.
+For more information click here.

 - Strict social distancing precautions are in place for burials in Council-owned cemeteries around open plots and access during burial remains restricted.